sigp/solidity-security-blog/README.md

 ```

 Notice that all standard math operations have been replaced by the those defined in the `SafeMath` library.
 The `TimeLock` contract no longer performs any operation which is capable of doing an under/over flow.

+<h3 id="ou-example">Real-World Examples: PoWHC and Batch Transfer Overflow (<a href="https://nvd.nist.gov/vuln/detail/CVE-2018-10299">CVE-2018–10299</a>)</h3>

+A 4chan group decided it was a great idea to build a ponzi scheme on Ethereum, written in Solidity.
+They called it the Proof of Weak Hands Coin (PoWHC).
+Unfortunately it seems that the author(s) of the contract hadn't seen over/under flows before and consequently, 866 ether was liberated from its contract.
+A good overview of how the underflow occurs (which is not too dissimilar to the Ethernaut challenge above) is given in [Eric Banisadar's post](https://blog.goodaudience.com/how-800k-evaporated-from-the-powh-coin-ponzi-scheme-overnight-1b025c33b530).

+Some developers also implemented a `batchTransfer()` function into some [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) token contracts.
+The implementation contained an overflow.
+[This post](https://medium.com/@peckshield/alert-new-batchoverflow-bug-in-multiple-erc20-smart-contracts-cve-2018-10299-511067db6536) explains it, however I think the title is misleading, in that it has nothing to do with the ERC20 standard, rather some ERC20 token contracts have a vulnerable `batchTransfer()` function implemented.

 <h2 id="ether">Unexpected Ether</h2>